 He currently is the team physician for the Sereno Soccer Club of Arizona, High School Arizona Cycling League, and Grand Canyon Professional Rodeo Association.

 When not seeing patients in clinic, Dr. Bert enjoys alpine skiing, wakeboarding, golfing, mountain biking, racquetball and spending time with his two children and wife.

 Dr. Bert provides medical coverage with MIM for the Arizona High School Cycling League Race Series and The Arizona State University Wake Devils Wakeboarding Team.

 Website: Timothy Bert, MD

-Medicine in Motion (MIM) LLC, is a sports medicine service providing medical care to athletes at various sporting and athletic events worldwide.
-MIM is a one of a kind specialized company, willing and capable of addressing, and meeting all your athletic or sporting event medical requirements, regardless of size or location.
+Medicine in Motion (MIM) LLC, is a sports medicine service providing medical care to athletes performing at sporting and athletic events worldwide.
+MIM is a one of a kind company, specializing in addressing, and meeting all your athletic or sporting event medical requirements, regardless of size or location.
 MIM was created in the belief that all athletes deserve the best quality health care when participating in any sporting event.

 MIM is aware that finding and coordinating event coverage can be a difficult and frustrating assignment for any event organizer.
 In response, MIM was created to take care of this vital component.
 By contacting MIM you gain access to a diverse staff of over 50 nationwide licensed, certified, and insured medical professionals, ready to help you and the participants of your event.